Joshua Tree National Park California, USA Travel Guide

 A challenging 3-mile hike to an isolated, lush palm oasis.
 Less crowded on account of its strenuous nature.

 An 18-mile unpaved loop road, accessing geological features.
-Requires a high-clearance vehicle; check conditions first.
+Requires a high-clearance vehicle; assess the situation first.

 Stay out after dark for truly unparalleled night skies.
-Joshua Tree features some of The south of California's clearest views.
+Joshua Tree has some of The south of California's clearest views.

 Exploring smaller, lesser-known campsites can reveal more secluded plus peaceful spots.